Frequently Asked Questions - OtherEstimated reading time: 7 minutes

 - How can I know if a user is online or offline?

-- How to reconnect to mesibo servers if there's a network issue?
+- How to reconnect to Mesibo servers if there is a network issue?

 - What's the maximum file size I can send from clients?

 - Why doesn't Mesibo provide server-side profanity filter?